Dhairya1890/Trigr/README.md

 ![Architecture Intelligence](img/arch_intelligence.png)

-### The Three Models
+### The Three Models :

-**Risk Scorer** runs once when Ravi registers.
+- **Risk Scorer:** Runs once when Ravi registers.
 It takes his city, zone type, platform, shift pattern, and the current season as inputs and outputs a risk score and tier.
 This tier sets his base premium multiplier and coverage percentage.
 When Ravi signs up in July in Dharavi, his score of 85 places him in the High tier immediately.

-**Dynamic Premium Adjuster** runs every Monday morning for all workers with active or renewing policies.
+- **Dynamic Premium Adjuster:** Runs every Monday morning for all workers with active or renewing policies.
 It takes the 7-day weather and AQI forecast, any known upcoming events, the city-wide loss ratio for the past 4 weeks, and the individual worker's claim history.
 It outputs an adjusted premium for the coming week.
 If Mumbai's forecast shows 3 heavy rain days in the coming week, Ravi's premium increases modestly.
 If he has gone 8 consecutive weeks without a claim, a loyalty factor reduces his premium slightly.

-**Fraud Detector** runs once per worker per disruption event.
+- **Fraud Detector:** Runs once per worker per disruption event.
 It scores each potential claim from 0 to 100.
 Claims scoring above 70 are flagged for manual review.
 Claims scoring above 90 are automatically rejected.
 The model checks GPS zone match against registered zone, whether the app was active before the trigger fired, whether the worker was moving (proving active delivery), account age, device fingerprint uniqueness across all accounts, and claim frequency over the past 4 weeks.

 ### Ravi's Fraud Check